 A bowl of taco pasta skillet.
 There are sliced tomatoes, sliced jalapenos, ground beef, zucchini, carrots, and fresh parsley.

-How Long Will This Taco Pasta Skillet Keep?
+How Long Will This Taco Skillet Keep?

 Can I Use Another Meat Besides Ground Beef?